ElHombreSinNombre/laravel-flutter/README.md

 ![Host](resources/host.jpg)

-We can access to the web in localhost (127.0.0.1) or in flutterlaravel.com.
+We can access the web in localhost (127.0.0.1) or flutterlaravel.com.

 ### Frontend